 Green Level’s History

 Green Level was originally called Ruby Dew back in the 1930’s.
 It was a small tobacco farming community that was heavily populated by African Americans.
-The first school that was built in 1934 for the students of Green Level is still standing today and serves as the Town Hall.
+The first school that was built in 1934 for the students of Green Level is still standing today and served as the old Town Hall.
 Known as Green Level Elementary School, the school hosted students in grades 1-8.

 Green Level started to grow in the 1960’s when Mr. Ben Mebane sold much of his property to developers who created affordable homes.
 As time progressed the demographics of Green Level started to change and more citizens started to settle in Green Level.

 In 1990, the residents of Green Level decided to incorporate the community to officially make it a municipality.
 The Town adopted a Mayor-Council form of government and elected is first officials.

 The Town’s first leaders were Plese Corbett, Bob Farrington, Algene Tarpley, Theodore Howard, and Johnnie McBroom.
 The residents elect the council members, but the council members elect the Mayor.
 The first Mayor for the Town was Algene Tarpley.